Umh205/Movie-Recommendation-Model/README.md

-# Picky: LLM/RAG-based Movie Recommendation System
+# LLM/RAG-based Movie Recommendation System
 ## Overview

 Picky project is a movie recommendation system that involves three distinct recommendation techniques to provide a holistic and personalized user experience.